Thomas is an award-winning chef with 40+ years of experience. He loves to cook and share recipes.

-The Secret to the Best Chocolate Chip Cookies
+The Secrets to the Best Chocolate Chip Cookies

 Yes indeed, the world's best recipe for chocolate chip cookies is here for you.
 You can't even imagine how wonderful these chocolate chip cookies are until you make and taste them for yourself.
 They may not be the prettiest treats you've seen, but they are the most mouthwateringly delicious ones you'll ever bake.

-My Three Secrets to Get the Best Cookies:
+My Three Secrets to Make the Best Cookies

 - Buy two pounds of bittersweet chocolate and chop it by hand into small chunks.
 Your baked goodies will turn out so much better than if you use chocolate chips.
 It looks messier, but the end product is packed with decadent chocolate.